uma-pi1/pi1-docker/README.md

 more information see
 [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/faq.html#who-is-jovyan).

-*""Jovyan is often a special term used to describe members of the Jupyter community.
-It is also used as the user ID in the Jupyter Docker stacks or referenced in conversations."*
+> Jovyan is often a special term used to describe members of the Jupyter community.
+> It is also used as the user ID in the Jupyter Docker stacks or referenced in conversations.

 ## 4. PI2